willhallam-sn/example-mid-win-fargate/README.md

 - ECS Cluster designated for Fargate launch type/capacity provider
 - AWS directory
 - A mid server service account created in the above directory
-- FsX for Windows filesystem tied to aforementioned AWS directory, owned by the mid server service account
+- FSx for Windows filesystem tied to aforementioned AWS directory, owned by the mid server service account
 - AWS secrets which store the following:
     1. MID user name on SN instance
     2. MID user password on SN instance
     3. MID instance URL
-    4. Drive letter to use for FsX filesystem
+    4. Drive letter to use for FSx filesystem
-    5. Path to FsX filesystem in UNC format
+    5. Path to FSx filesystem in UNC format
     6. User name from AWS directory for the mid server service account
     7. User password from AWS directory for the mid server service account
 - ECS task definition which launches this image with the following environment variables defined: